net-lisias-ksp/KSP-WhoAmI/KNOWN_ISSUES.md

-# KSP-WhoAmI :: Known Issues
+# Who Am I? :: Known Issues

 None at this moment... :)